XVIIarcano/Galileo-Microscope/BOM_and_components.md

 ## 3d printed parts

-Please read the [Printing and assembling](/Printing_and_assembling.md) file, there are a couple variants to choose from, and some tips about printing.
+Please read the [Printing and assembling](/Printing_and_assembling.md) file, there are a couple variants to choose from, and some tips about printing, so read it all at least once before you start pushing plastic.

-Purchasing-wise, one spool of either PLA or PETG should be enough to complete the project, but the result will be boring, I suggest a two color scheme (one for the structure and another one for the gears and knobs), plus there are the optional TPU feet.
+For the sake of the shopping list, one spool of either PLA or PETG should be enough to complete the project, but the result may look boring, I went for a two color scheme (one for the structure and another one for the gears and knobs), plus there are the optional TPU feet.

+The only caveat about color selection is that technically the inside of the optical tube should be matte black to avoid bouncing light around, which would cause a halo effect in the view, different colors and conditions may affect the results, but as a measure of caution stay away from canary yellow and glow in the dark filaments.

 ## Hardware